FE-Combo/reaux/README.md

   - isLoading: determine whether the loading state is active

 - Model：generate model instance
-  - onReady: executed before the component is rendered
+  - onReady: executed before the component is rendered, execute only once
   - onLoad: similar to componentDidMount, the top-level module will be executed after the child module is loaded
   - onUpdate: similar to componentDidUpdate
   - onUnLoad: similar to componentWillUnmount